DavidFowler/flank-demo/README.md

 * Login with the username/password as defined per setup
 * Download ssh key from web portal and update permission
 * or
-* Note your VM IP and use the list of componets on main workshop page substituting your IP and the ssh access to the VM you setup
+* Note your VM IP and use the list of components on main workshop page substituting your IP and the ssh access to the VM you setup

 # Step 1: Start the data stream